 If you're talking about a retainer then chances are you’ve got a big outcome on your mind.
 You know the challenges you face, but may not know the best solution(s) to overcome those challenges…You’re not looking for a one and done project, you have some larger initiatives and you need to be sure that action and attention is given.
 That’s ultimately what a retainer buys you.

 It’s actually a lot like charitable giving.
-The North Texas region (where Rogue is headquartered) just broke world records with the Giving Day campaign that was run last week.
+The North Texas region (where Rogue is headquartered) continues to break world records with the annual Giving Day campaign running this week.
 Now, one-time gifts are great, but if you ask any charity they’ll tell you that monthly (or regular) giving is much more effective because it permits ongoing and focused work to see that money go further in the long run.
 That thinking is also why agency retainers are valuable.

 $250 might fund a much-needed tool or one-time service, but $50 a month for the foreseeable future feeds a kid for the long term… Which has the more lasting impact?
 When you enter into a retainer, you’re doing something similar for your business.
 More than a shot in the arm or checking off a need from your checklist, you’re funding ongoing work and ensuring a team that will be present and active in your business.
 Actually invested in making things better and on the same team rowing you toward your stated goals.
 By letting the agency know you are invested in them, they can invest in you with ongoing planning that leads to activity that is more strategic and effective.